Robert Mugabe: Electoral campaign: 1980

-Prime Minister of Zimbabwe: 1980–1987
+Premiership (1980–1987)

 Southern Rhodesia gained internationally recognised independence on 18 April 1980.
 Mugabe took the oath of office as the newly minted country's first Prime Minister shortly after midnight.
 He gave a speech at Salisbury's Rufaro Stadium announcing that Rhodesia would be renamed "Zimbabwe" and pledged racial reconciliation.
 Soames aided Mugabe in bringing about an orderly transition of power; for this Mugabe remained grateful, describing Soames as a good friend.
 Mugabe unsuccessfully urged Soames to remain in Zimbabwe for several more years, and also failed to convince the UK to assume a two-year "guiding role" for his government because most ZANU–PF members lacked experience in governing.
 ZANU–PF's absolute parliamentary majority allowed them to rule alone, but Mugabe created a government of national unity by inviting members of rival parties to join his cabinet.
 Mugabe moved into the Premier's residence in Salisbury, which he left furnished in the same style as Smith had left it.

 Across the country, statues of Cecil Rhodes were removed and squares and roads named after prominent colonial figures were renamed after black nationalists.
 In 1982 Salisbury was renamed Harare.
 Mugabe employed North Korean architects to design Heroes' Acre, a monument and complex in western Harare to commemorate the struggle against minority rule.
 Zimbabwe also received much aid from Western countries, whose governments hoped that a stable and prosperous Zimbabwe would aid the transition of South Africa away from apartheid and minority rule.
 The United States provided Zimbabwe with a $25 million three-year aid package.
 The UK financed a land reform program, and provided military advisers to aid the integration of the guerrilla armies and old Rhodesian security forces into a new Zimbabwean military.
 Members of both ZANLA and ZIPRA were integrated into the army; though, there remained a strong rivalry between the two groups.
-As Prime Minister, Mugabe retained Walls as the head of the armed forces.
+As prime minister, Mugabe retained Walls as the head of the armed forces.